Keeping your life in balance – caring for every aspect of your well-being — is important to your physical and mental health.

 The Link Between Depression and Insomnia*

-If you are spiritual in nature, do what our forefathers have preached for centuries: Honor the Sabbath.
+If you are spiritual in nature, do what our ancestors have preached for centuries: Honor the Sabbath.
 Even your higher power recognized that life is too short to waste it by working every waking moment.

 - Do a balance assessment of your life.